DrDonk/OC4VM/readme.md

 # WORK IN PROGRESS

 ## 1. Introduction
-OpenCore for Virtual Machines (OC4VM) has been built to run macOS VMs on Intel based Apple Macs.
+OpenCore for Virtual Machines (OC4VM) has been built to run macOS VMs primarily on Intel based Apple Macs.
+It may also be used on other PC hardware using VMware Workstation.
 It provides an OpenCore disk image that can be used to boot Intel based macOS using VMware Fusion andf Wokstation.

 Using OpenCore allows for a flexible patching system to overcome limitations of the virtualisation software.
 It basically creates a virtual Hackintosh, which is similar in implementation to the